JamesSuryaPutra/LLM-Classification-Finetuning/README.md

 # How Kaggle's Competition Work
 ## 1. Join the Competition
-Read about the challenge description, accept the Competition Rules and gain access to the competition dataset.
+Read about the challenge description (see Code Requirements for more details), accept the Competition Rules and gain access to the competition dataset.
 ## 2. Get to Work
 Create a Kaggle Notebook, import the competition data, build models, and generate a prediction file.
 ## 3. Make a Submission